void-rs/void/README.md

 exit | Esc with nothing selected | exit | C-c jump to weighted next task | C-v

-can be customized by setting the `CONF` env var to the path of a [key configuration file](default.keys)
+can be customized by setting the `KEYFILE` env var to the path of a [key configuration file](default.keys)

 #### known bugs